Why others criticise you in business

+What are the main reasons people criticise one another?
 Over the years I have witnessed a lot of criticism within different working environments.
 It can often make people feel shame or even anger, and therefore creates a bad atmosphere.

 - They feel threatened by your competence and skillsets

 It is more frequent than not, that existing employees feel threatened by most new starters.
 New starters are always fresh and will therefore bring fresh and new ideas to the table.
+They also get the “newbie” attention and closeness.

 This can cause potential for a huge threat of either being less competent or being found out.